Azure/bicep-types-az/generated/network/microsoft.network/2020-08-01/types.md

 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' (ReadOnly): The provisioning state of the virtual network gateway resource.
 * **resourceGuid**: string (ReadOnly): The resource GUID property of the virtual network gateway resource.
 * **sku**: [VirtualNetworkGatewaySku](#virtualnetworkgatewaysku): VirtualNetworkGatewaySku details.
-* **virtualNetworkExtendedLocation**: [ExtendedLocation](#extendedlocation): ExtendedLocation complex type.
-* **vNetExtendedLocationResourceId**: string: MAS FIJI customer vnet resource id.
+* **vNetExtendedLocationResourceId**: string: Customer vnet resource id.
 VirtualNetworkGateway of type local gateway is associated with the customer vnet.
 * **vpnClientConfiguration**: [VpnClientConfiguration](#vpnclientconfiguration): VpnClientConfiguration for P2S client.
 * **vpnGatewayGeneration**: 'Generation1' | 'Generation2' | 'None': The generation for this VirtualNetworkGateway.
 Must be None if gatewayType is not VPN.
 * **vpnType**: 'PolicyBased' | 'RouteBased': The type of this virtual network gateway.